OyePriscilla/MyPortfolioSetup/README.md

 ## Requirements
 * Create a new GitHub Repo and a new branch with GitHub flow
 * Setup Linter for HTML and CSS
+* Add Form validation

 ## Getting Started
 This project was setup using Visual Studio Code Editor.
 A linter was as well setup for the HTML and CSS files.